How does Alaska wage, overtime and meal-break law work in 2026?

 Three more federal-controlled patterns with extra Alaska bite because of the daily trigger:

 Treat Alaska as a state with its own wage-and-hour stack, not a state-level addition to federal rules.
+The same logic applies to payroll taxes: Alaska has no state income tax but does levy unemployment insurance on employers, covered on the Alaska state income tax & UI page.

 Apply the highest standard per employee, by where they actually work.
 Configure Alaska specifics into payroll for every Alaska hire.